 You remember this trend started, at least in my knowledge, back in the late 80s, early 90s, Pop Warner football team down here in Florida was just creaming every other team in the league.

-I mean slaughtering them.
+I mean, slaughtering them.

-And so the grand poopas of the league got together, so this team is so good we're gonna have to penalize it before the game starts.
+So this team is so good, we're going to have to penalize it before the game starts.

 So that the other teams have a chance.